taoensso/touchstone/README.md

 The particular multi-armed bandit technique used by Touchstone means that we only concern ourselves with steps 1 and 3.
 Steps 2 and 4 are handled automatically by the algorithm.

-To optimize a Ring web application, start by adding `(taoensso.touchstone.ring/make-wrap-random-test-subject-id)` to your middleware stack.
+**To optimize a Ring web application**, start by adding `(taoensso.touchstone.ring/make-wrap-random-test-subject-id)` to your middleware stack.

 One or more named-test selectors can then be used as part of your page content: